-Blood cells originate from stem cells.
-Stem cells are master cells that divide and mature into the different types of blood cells: red blood cells, white blood cells and platelets.
-The marrow in our bones acts as a factory for the division and maturation of these stem cells into blood cells.
-Each new blood cell contains DNA that carries all the instructions the cell needs to grow and function.
-Once the blood cells have matured they leave the bone marrow and enter our blood stream.
+Blood cells originate from stem cells which are master cells that divide and mature into different types of blood cells: red blood cells, white blood cells and platelets.
+Our bone marrow acts as a factory for division and maturation of these stem cells into blood cells.
+Each new blood cell contains DNA that carries instructions the cell needs to grow and function.
+Once matured, blood cells leave the bone marrow and enter our blood stream.

-When you take this drug you may notice a reduction in PV-related symptoms such as headache, visual problems, fatigue, tingling in fingers or toes, night sweats, breathlessness, bleeding, gout and itching.
+Hydroxycarbamide can control your blood counts, and this can reduce the risk of both blood clots and bleeding.
+Evidence suggests that hydroxycarbamide reduces the long-term risk of bone marrow scarring or myelofibrosis.
+When you take this drug you may notice a reduction in MPN-related symptoms such as headache, visual problems, fatigue, tingling in fingers or toes, night sweats, breathlessness, bleeding, gout and itching.

 If you have myelofibrosis (MF)

-Hydroxycarbamide (hydroxyurea) can reduce the size of your spleen if it is enlarged.
+Hydroxycarbamide can reduce the size of your spleen if it is enlarged.
 It also reduces the likelihood that you will experience a blood clot.
-Reducing the size of your spleen can diminish any pain, discomfort, nausea and eating problems that you may have experienced with an enlarged spleen.
+Reducing spleen size can diminish any pain, discomfort, nausea and eating problems that you may have experienced with an enlarged spleen.
 You may also notice a reduction in other symptoms of MF such as night sweats, fevers and fatigue.

 Are there any side effects?

-Most people taking this drug tolerate it well and have few side effects.
-However, it is important that you inform your doctor or nurse if you are experiencing any of the side effects listed below or develop any new symptoms, even if mild.
+Most people tolerate this drug well and have few side effects.
+However, it is important you inform your doctor or nurse if you experience any side effects listed below or develop any new symptoms, even if mild.